riv-dev/image_alter/README.md

 2. Start chrome browser and enter chrome://extensions in URL.
 3. Drag the "img_alt.crx" file into your browser to install the extension.
 4. Refresh your browser.
-### Everytime you update the code you have to redo step 2-4.
+### Note: Everytime you update the code you have to redo step 2-4.

 ![alt text](/doc_images/extension_install.png "Install Extension")